epics-extensions/EPNix/doc/src/getting-started.md

 The only requirements for using EPNix are having curl, Nix, and Git installed.

+If you need to install Nix, you will also need the `xz` utility, usually part of the "xzip" or "xz" package.

 If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixpkgs.git` after installing nix.